Starved To Death In The Middle Of A Banquet

 Sodom and Gomorrah were destroyed but Zoar was spared.
 Why?
 Because of the righteousness of one man - Lot.
 Lot came into the lives of the people of Zoar and so they were spared from destruction.
 Lot was their righteousness so to speak.

 This illustrates the value of Christ for a sinner.
-Just as Zoar was spared from destruction because of the righteousness of one man—Lot—so too are those who have Christ as their righteousness spared from God's judgment.
+Just as Zoar was spared from destruction because of the righteousness of one man—Lot—so too those who have Christ as their righteousness are spared from God's judgment.

 Each of us is like Zoar, which means small and insignificant, confronted with impending judgment.
 But the moment the Lord Jesus Christ arrives in our lives, just as Lot arrived in Zoar, He becomes our righteousness, and His righteousness is a powerful request to God not to overthrow us, small and insignificant sinners as we are.